sawft99/Obsidian-SecPlus/Sec+/Chapter 18 - Facilities Security/Premise System Vulnerabilities.md

 # Other concerns
 ---
 - If exploited, can be used to create a [[Denial of Service (DoS)]] since it could affect the way the building functions
-	- HVAC turned off and causing systems to overheat
+	- [[HVAC]] turned off and causing systems to overheat
 - Systems, if not [[Network Zones|Segmented]] properly, can be used as a [[Malware Infections#Attack Vector|Attack Vector]]or pivot point for #LateralMovement

-# Physical access Control Systems (PACS)
+# Physical Access Control Systems (PACS)
 ---
-- Components and protocols that facilitate the centralized configuration and monitoring of security mechanisms within offices and data centers
+- Components and protocols that facilitate the centralized configuration and monitoring of security mechanisms within offices and data centers ^add5d9
 	- [[Surveillance]]
 	- [[Door Locks]]
 - Can be integrated into [[#Building Automation Systems (BAS)]] or a completely separate system